smacz42/osc-bup/README.md

 ## Directories

 This script will create the majority of the directories necessary underneath the major ones - `/srv/backups/online` and `/srv/backups/offline`.
 Those you will have to make sure are present before running the script.
+If you don't, the script will throw an error and refuse to run until they are created.

 ## Flags